madamdata/ANAS/README.md

 ### Getting help
 - Most panels, knobs and menus have tooltips.
 Hover the cursor over an item to see what it does.
 To see a general description of knob functions, hover over the panel's name text.
 - Leave an issue or email me at forks.andhope@gmail.com
+- Take a look at the help file for AnasGui.
+It's incomplete, but there's some information in there!
+You can find it by searching "AnasGui" in the help browser.
 - Check out the Wiki on this page for sound samples of music made with ANAS!

 ### Features